fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 );
 ```

-See the complete list of [all possible attributes]({% site.baseurl %}/chart-attributes/?chart=angulargauge) for a angular gauge.
+See the complete list of [all possible attributes]({% site.baseurl %}/chart-attributes/?chart=angulargauge) for an angular gauge.

 ## Create your first map

-In this section, we will create a visualization using the map of World.
+In this section, we will create a visualization using the Map of World.
 Take a look at the map shown below:

 {% embed_chart getting-started-your-first-map.js %}